-The high silhouette of the Mod 1 fairwater was increasingly seen as a liability in early 1942 and the movement to reduce the boats visibility I named the Mod 2.
-Authorized by the General Board on 9 March 1942, the fairwater around the cigarette deck was removed.
+The high silhouette of the Mod 1 and 1A fairwaters was increasingly seen as a liability in early 1942 and the desire to reduce the boat's visual profile was foremost in the mind of the submarine crews.
+Approved by the General Board and authorized by the Bureau of Ships on 9 March 1942, the fairwater around the cigarette deck was removed.
 Stanchions and wire safety cables replaced it.
-This also gave the .50 cal machine gun mounted here a better arc of fire against low-lying targets.
+This also gave the .50 caliber water-cooled M2 machine gun mounted here a better arc of fire against low-lying targets.
 This was a relatively easy modification and could be done by a tender in theater.
+However, it was also incorporated into boats still under construction.
+Manitowoc starting launching boats with Mod 2's starting with Pompon and Mare Island completed their last two boats (Tinosa and Tullibee) with this modification.
+Portsmouth launched all of their boats with Mod 1 or 1A's and EB transitioned directly to the Mod 3 starting with Bluefish (Manitowoc transitioned to Mod 3's starting with Raton).